jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
   In this implementation, the complete system of users and resources is divided into two logical groups.
   Based on group membership, users are exposed to only the resources associated with their group.
-  We conclude with observations on functionality and highlight future directions.
+  We provide insights on SSH applicaiton router perforamnce and conclude with observations on functionality and highlight future directions.

 keywords:
   - High Performance Computing